28 Millennial Spending Statistics for a Better Marketing Strategy

 (Pew Research)

-When it comes to millennials, generation statistics show that almost all of them own smartphones.
+When it comes to millennials, the data shows that almost all of them own smartphones.
 They keep the little gadgets with them at all times and use them for work, entertainment, and getting in touch with those they care about.
 The fact that they rarely leave their phones behind means that mobile marketing needs to rank very high on any brand manager’s to-do list for reaching millennials.

 68% of millennials want an integrated shopping experience.